Born In: Harlem, New York, United States

-He has recently become a member of the board of directors of Revolution Health, owned by business leader Steve Case.
-A health-related website, it provides online tools to help people better manage their health.
+Colin Powell was a member of the board of directors of Revolution Health, owned by business leader Steve Case.
+A health-related website, which provides online tools to help people better manage their health.

-His first book, ‘My American Journey’ was penned with Joseph E. Persico, and in 2012, he published ‘It Worked for Me.
-It Worked for Me: In Life and Leadership’
+His first book, ‘My American Journey,’ was penned with Joseph E. Persico, and in 2012, he published ‘It Worked for Me, Lesson in Life and Leadership’

 In 1993, he was presented his second Presidential Medal of Freedom and the second Ronald Reagan Freedom Award.
 He was appointed honorary Knight Commander of the Order of the Bath by the British Queen.

-He has also been awarded the Sylvanus Thayer Award by the United States Military Academy, the Liberty Medal, and the Woodrow Wilson Award for Public Service by the Smithsonian Institution.
+He was also awarded the Sylvanus Thayer Award by the United States Military Academy, the Liberty Medal, and the Woodrow Wilson Award for Public Service by the Smithsonian Institution.

-A distinguished soldier, he has been decorated with the Defense Distinguished Service Medal with two Oak Leaf Clusters, the Distinguished Service Medal (Army), the Bronze Star, the Purple Heart, and many other awards.
+A distinguished soldier, Colin Powell was decorated with the Defense Distinguished Service Medal with two Oak Leaf Clusters, the Distinguished Service Medal (Army), the Bronze Star, the Purple Heart, and many other awards.

 Colin Powell married Alma Johnson in 1962.
 The couple has a son, Michael and two daughters, Linda and Annemarie.
 His favorite pastime was restoring old Volvo and Saab cars.